Powerful plyometric fitness moves

 Before you jump into plyometrics, be sure to read Get a jump on fitness with plyometrics and learn more about this powerful training technique.

 Starting position: Place a series of cones 18 to 24 inches apart in a straight line on a non-slip surface.
 Stand 6 inches behind the first cone with your feet hip-width apart or closer, arms by your sides.
 Pull your shoulders down and back without arching your low back, and brace your abdominal muscles to stiffen your spine.

-Downward phase and jumping motion: Begin your downward phase by first shifting your hips backwards then slowly moving downwards to create a hinge-like movement at your knees.
+Downward phase: First shift your hips backwards then slowly move downwards to create a hinge-like movement at your knees.
 Continue to lower yourself until you feel your heels about to lift off the floor.
 Try to maintain a flat back by bending forward at the hips.
 Keep your head facing forward or to the floor, and position your arms where comfortable or where they offer the most balance support.

 Jumping motion: With ONLY a very brief pause at the bottom of your downward phase, explode forward and upwards over the top of the first cone, pushing and extending your ankles, knees and hips simultaneously.
 As you jump into the air, try to keep your feet level with each other and parallel with the floor.

 Landing: The most important components of the landing phase are correct foot position and avoiding excessive forward movement.
 Attempt to land softly and quietly on the mid-foot, rolling backwards quickly towards the heels to create a level foot, parallel with the floor.
 Always push your hips backwards and drop your hips to absorb the jumping forces.
 Avoid locking your knees or quads on your landing, as this may lead to potential knee injuries.
 Land with your trunk inclined slightly forward, head aligned with your spine and back rigid or flat.
 Keep your abdominal / core muscles engaged, stiffening your torso to protect your spine